 For customers upgrading from a previous version of Sophos PureMessage 4.0.4 the configuration steps for TLS 1.2 must be completed after the upgrade is complete.
 This is because versions of Sophos PureMessage prior to 4.0.4 do not support TLS 1.2 and the communication to the database will fail.

 Supporting TLS 1.2 requires SQL server side changes that need to be completed by the Administrator.
-The steps required can vary depending on the local environment - the below tool is installed with PureMessage to help identify the potential required steps:
+The steps required can vary depending on the local environment.
+The tool below is installed with PureMessage to help identify the potential required steps:

-To enable TLS 1.2 communication there is a requirement to create a self signed certificate to validate the connection - the below article documents these steps:
+To enable TLS 1.2 communication, there is a requirement to create a self signed certificate to validate the connection.
+The article below documents these steps:

-Please also note that there is also a requirement for SQL native client 11.0 (SQLNCLI 11.0) to be installed to allow PureMessage to communicate to a Microsoft SQL server using TLS 1.2.
+Please note that there is also a requirement for SQL native client 11.0 (SQLNCLI 11.0) to be installed to allow PureMessage to communicate to a Microsoft SQL server using TLS 1.2.
 If SQLNCLI is not present on the machine then it will be installed as part of the PureMessage installation process.
 This process may require a reboot of the server.

 To lever the enhanced security of TLS 1.2 your SQL servers must be set up with FQDN names that relate to the names specified in the certificate generated as part of this process.
 After TLS 1.2 has been configured the names of these servers cannot be changed.

 There is also a requirement for TCP/IP connections to be enabled and allowed on the SQL server.